Astronomy vs. Astrology is Like Asking Science vs. Faith – Which is Which?

 The Scientific Method

-The scientific method is a rigorous program designed to eliminate bias from scientists and focus only on truth.
-Officially developed by Sir Francis Bacon in the middle ages, the idea dates back centuries.
+The scientific method is a rigorous process designed to eliminate bias and focus only on truth.
+Officially developed by Sir Francis Bacon in the Middle Ages, the idea dates back centuries.

 Using the scientific method is straightforward.
 It consists of five basic steps: